 This is good news for small and medium businesses who previously could not afford a trial or the viability of a trial as a dispute resolving mechanism.

-This case has had such a significant impact on civil legal proceedings in the courts in Ontario, including with respect to the access to justice, that it has, in the course of three years since the decision was released, been cited in more than 1,800 reported decisions of the courts in Canada and over 1,100 cases in Ontario alone.
+This case has had such a significant impact on civil legal proceedings in the courts in Ontario, including with respect to the access to justice, that it has, in the course of five years since the decision was released, been cited in more than 4,000 reported decisions of the courts in Canada and over 2,600 reported decisions in Ontario alone.

 In determining whether summary judgment is suitable the Supreme Court of Canada in Hryniak v.
 Mauldin laid out the following test.